Economy of Spain

-The 2020 pandemic hit the Spanish economy with more intensity than other countries, as foreign tourism accounts for 5% of GDP.
-In the first quarter of 2023, it had fully recovered from the downturn, its GDP reaching pre-pandemic levels.
-In 2023, Spain's economy grew 2.5%, bucking a downturn in the eurozone as a whole, and is expected to grow at 3.1% in 2024, and 2.5% in 2025.

-According to Eurostat data, in 2024 Spain reached 92% of the European Union’s average GDP per capita, adjusted for purchasing power parity (PPP).
-This figure reflects a continued trend of economic convergence that began in the aftermath of the COVID-19 pandemic.
-In the course of this progression, Spain has surpassed countries such as the Czech Republic, Slovenia and South Korea, establishing itself as one of the EU economies that has most significantly narrowed the gap with the European core over the past five years.

-Despite representing approximately 0.6% of the world’s population, Spain accounts for about 1.36% of the global gross domestic product (GDP).
-This indicates that Spain’s GDP per capita is significantly higher than the global average.
-Specifically, Spain’s GDP per capita is approximately 2.55 times (or 255%) the world average, reflecting a relatively high level of economic productivity and development.
+Representing approximately 0.6% of the world's population, Spain accounts for about 1.36% of the global gross domestic product (GDP).
+This indicates that Spain's GDP per capita is significantly higher than the global average.
+Specifically, Spain's GDP per capita is approximately 2.55 times (or 255%) the world average, reflecting a relatively high level of economic productivity and development.
 Consequently, Spain maintains a standard of living that surpasses that of many countries with larger populations but lower economic output per capita.